 How to Plan Your Elopement in Utah?

-Just like in any other state in order to elope in Utah, you will have to apply in person for a marriage license.
+Step 1: Just like in any other state in order to elope in Utah: you will have to apply for a marriage license in person.
 You can obtain it at any county clerk's office in Utah.
 The good news is that there is no wait period, so you are able to have the ceremony right after getting approved!
 I recommend getting the license at least day before your ceremony.
 The marriage license will only be valid for 30 days, so if you are traveling to Utah for your elopement, keep that in mind when planning your adventure.
-Other than that all you’ll need is a licensed officiant and two witnesses for your ceremony.
-Depending on your chosen location and group size, you'll need special use permit to elope in a National Park or on most public lands.
-I am here to assist you in getting those, or to scout a location that doesn't require any permits.

 Best Locations to Elope in Utah